 - Stills Gallery

-The Holly and the Ivy (1952) is available out now on Blu-ray.
+The Holly and the Ivy (1952) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster with a promo clip from the Talking Pictures TV channel.
 They have shown this a few times over Christmas in the last few years but I didn’t spot it on this Christmas.

 Clip may not be representative of the blu-ray version

 That concludes my The Holly and the Ivy blu-ray review, I’m aiming to review more horror movies soon.
 What’s next?
 Check back soon…